Kooperlol/mhslaude/README.md

 ## Help

-If there are any issues, please contact proppko@milton.k12.wi.us or kooperjack8@gmail.com.
+If there are any issues, please contact koopercodes@gmail.com